pedrofern/desofs2024_M1A_1/Deliverables/user/README_User.md

 These requirements encompass aspects such as authentication mechanisms, access control policies, encryption, and audit trails.
 They are formalized into a specification that serves as a reference throughout the development process.
 Validation techniques, including reviews, inspections, and testing, ensure that security requirements effectively address potential risks.
 Compliance requirements related to industry standards and regulations, such as GDPR and CCPA, are also integrated.

-Overall, Security Requirements Engineering ensures that security considerations are systematically addressed from the outset, resulting in the development of secure software solutions that safeguard the user aggregate from threats and vulnerabilities.
+The requirements identified for the user aggregate are explored and detailed in 2.4 and 2.5 chapters.

 ## 2.3 Abuse Cases